pmitros/cpsd-lottery/docs/lottery.md

 # Lottery De-Mystified (and re-mystified)

 Here's the school choice form.
 As a first pass, you might just fill in your school choices in order.
+Read our write up on [choosing schools](/#choose) if you need help.

 <div class="backgray">
 <center>